-be permitted, unless specifically approved in writing by the Director, Security Management or Chief of Police.

-- 2. At a minimum, buildings shall contain full camera coverage of the following areas: - Building exterior, including all exterior doors - Surrounding roadways and buildings - Lobbies, floor entry points from stairs and elevators, and common corridors - Telecommunication equipment rooms - Server rooms - Retail spaces and other areas where financial transactions occur - Other areas as determined by the UCF Department of Security - 3.
+- 1. All cameras will be connected to the campus standard video management system.
+No standalone systems will be permitted, unless specifically approved in writing by the Director, Security Management or Chief of Police. - 2.
+At a minimum, buildings shall contain full camera coverage of the following areas: - Building exterior, including all exterior doors - Surrounding roadways and buildings - Lobbies, floor entry points from stairs and elevators, and common corridors - Telecommunication equipment rooms - Server rooms - Retail spaces and other areas where financial transactions occur - Other areas as determined by the UCF Department of Security - 3.
 UCF IT Telecommunications shall provide and install all camera (network) cabling in accordance with current UCF IT Telecommunications standards. - 4.
-Specific camera locations, models, and necessary views will be determined by the UCF Department of Security in coordination with Facilities and Safety.
+Specific camera locations, models, and necessary views will be determined by the UCF Department of Security in coordination with Facilities and Business Operations.